And4Web/discover-coffee-shop-nextjsapp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Api's used in this project:
+(1) Foursqaure for getting places according to the query provided.
+(2) Unsplash to get images as required.